Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # build-icu-data.xml file, such as adding new locales etc.

 cd $TOOLS_ROOT/cldr/cldr-to-icu
-ant -f build-icu-data.xml -DcldrDataDir="$CLDR_TMP_DIR/production" | tee /tmp/cldr-newData-builddataLog.txt
+ant -f build-icu-data.xml -DcldrDataDir="$CLDR_TMP_DIR/production" | tee $NOTES/cldr-newData-builddataLog.txt

-# 4c.
+# 5c.
 Update the CLDR testData files needed by ICU4C and ICU4J tests, ensuring
 # they're representative of the newest CLDR data.

 cd $TOOLS_ROOT/cldr
 ant copy-cldr-testdata

-# 4d.
+# 5d.
 Copy from CLDR common/testData/localeIdentifiers/localeCanonicalization.txt
 # into icu4c/source/test/testdata/localeCanonicalization.txt
 # and icu4j/main/tests/core/src/com/ibm/icu/dev/data/unicode/localeCanonicalization.txt
 # and add the following line to the beginning of these two files
 # # File copied from cldr common/testData/localeIdentifiers/localeCanonicalization.txt

-# 4e.
+# 5e.
 For the time being, manually re-add the lstm entries in data/brkitr/root.txt
 open $ICU4C_DIR/source/data/brkitr/root.txt

-# paste the following block at the end, after the dictionaries block>
+# paste the following block after the dictionaries block and before the final closing '}':
     lstm{
         Thai{"Thai_graphclust_model4_heavy.res"}
         Mymr{"Burmese_graphclust_model5_heavy.res"}
     }

-# 5. Check which data files have modifications, which have been added or removed
+# 6. Check which data files have modifications, which have been added or removed
 # (if there are no changes, you may not need to proceed further).
 Make sure the
 # list seems reasonable.

-cd $ICU4C_DIR/source/data
+cd $ICU4C_DIR/..
 git status

-# 5a.
+# 6a.
 You may also want to check which files were modified in CLDR production data:

 cd $CLDR_TMP_DIR
 git status

-# 6. Fix any errors, investigate any warnings.
+# 7. Fix any errors, investigate any warnings.
 #
 # Fixing may entail modifying CLDR source data or TOOLS_ROOT config files or
 # tooling.

-# 7. Now rebuild ICU4C with the new data and run make check tests.
+# 8. Now rebuild ICU4C with the new data and run make check tests.
 # Again, keep a log so you can investigate the errors.
 cd $ICU4C_DIR/source

-# 7a.
+# 8a.
 If any files were added or removed (likely), re-run configure:
-./runConfigureICU <platform>
+./runConfigureICU [--enable-debug] <platform>
 make clean

-# 7b.
+# 8b.
 Now do the rebuild.
-make check 2>&1 | tee /tmp/icu4c-newData-makeCheck.txt
+make check 2>&1 | tee $NOTES/icu4c-newData-makeCheck.txt

-# 8. Investigate each test case failure.
+# 9. Investigate each test case failure.
 The first run processing new CLDR data
 # from the Survey Tool can result in thousands of failures (in many cases, one
 # CLDR data fix can resolve hundreds of test failures).
 If the error is caused
 # by bad CLDR data, then file a CLDR bug, fix the data, and regenerate from